Ashes and Stones

 –Laline Paull, author of Pod and The Bees

 Shaw’s writing is utterly compelling and her perspective is vital.
-I was spellbound from start to finish, Ashes & Stone is a work of devotion.
+I was spellbound from start to finish, Ashes & Stones is a work of devotion.
 This is what it means to write with care and with candour.
 Ashes and Stones is both genuine memorial and galvanising activism in book form.

 –Sally Huband, author of Sea Bean